brikrey67/express-mongoose-mlab-deploy/readme.md

 ## You Do: [Set Up Your Cloud-Based Mongo Database](./mongodb.md)

 Clicking the link in the header above will take you to a set of instructions for setting up a cloud-hosted (via AWS) Mongo database you can use in your deployed Heroku application.

-Speaking of config vars, [using `dotenv` to store sensitive information in the environment](https://github.com/motdotla/dotenv) is a fantastic practice, and accords with [12-factor principles](https://12factor.net/).
-    > After reading documentation, make sure you add `.env` to your `.gitignore` file, since `.env` will contain the sensitive data you **don't want under version control***.

 ## Google Is Your Best Friend